ffund/tcp-ip-essentials/lab-fragment/datagram.md

 Another potential limit on datagram sizes is at the application layer: the application may impose a limit on the size of the data payload it is willing to send.
 For example, `iperf3` works by sending the entire contents of a buffer in a single datagram, and the maximum buffer size that `iperf3` is willing to allocate is 1MB.

-For this experiment, you'll need two terminal windows open on "romeo" and one open on "juliet".
+For this experiment, you'll need one terminal window open on "romeo" and one open on "juliet".

 In a terminal window on "romeo", start an `iperf3` server with